AuraCulture/Rem/README.md

 ## How it Works

-This package includes all necessary dependencies (rembg, Pillow) bundled within the package itself, so you don't need to worry about installing additional dependencies or dealing with version conflicts.
+This package includes all necessary dependencies (Trained AI models, pillow)bundled within the package itself, so you don't need to worry about installing additional dependencies or dealing with version conflicts.

 ## License